 It’s called a Cowpea but it’s not THAT cowpea, and it has a famous relative that no one calls by its botanical name.

-Both the Black Eyed Pea and the Hairy Cowpea are natives of Africa.
-At one time it was thought the Hairy Cowpea was the ancestor of the Black Eyed Pea but now they think the Spontaneous Black Eyed Pea was the ancestor of the Black Eyed Pea.
+Both the Black- Eyed Pea and the Hairy Cowpea are natives of Africa.
+At one time it was thought the Hairy Cowpea was the ancestor of the Black-Eyed Pea but now they think the “spontaneous” wild Black-Eyed Pea was the ancestor of the cultivated Black-Eyed Pea.
 Sounds incestuous and confusing.
-Just how the Hairy Cowpea got to the Americas and is also native in the Americas is a bit of a botanical dilemma we need to worry ourselves over either.
+And just how the African Hairy Cowpea got to the Americas, and is also native in the Americas by some accounts, is a bit of a botanical dilemma we need not worry ourselves about.
 Edibility not origin is our concern.

 An article on the Hairy Cowpea was published in 2004 for PROTAbase, which is Plant Resources of Tropical Africa.
 It reported what many foragers know: The seeds and flowers are edible cooked.
 They report the flowers are eaten as a boiled vegetables in Ethiopia and Malawi.
+I eat them raw as a trail-side nibble.
+They taste like raw peas or green beans.
 Also in Malawi children dig up the roots, peel them and chew the roots to extract a sweet juice.
 Hairy Cowpeas seeds are boiled and eaten.
 The plant is about 17.5 percent protein and has high amount of the amino acid cystine.
 It is also good food for livestock.
 Another relative, the blue-flowered Vigna membranacea has edible leaves.
 They are eaten after frying or boiling .

 Green Deane’s “Itemize” Plant Profile: Hairy Cowpea